slipstream/SlipStreamDocumentation/docs/advanced_tutorial/images.rst

    :align: center

-From the run dialog you can choose the cloud to use and then deploy the image by clicking on the dialogs' "Deploy..." button.
+From the run dialog you can choose the cloud to use and then deploy the image by clicking on the dialog's "Deploy..." button.
 This will redirect you to the dashboard, where you will see a new entry for the image.